Thursday, Session Abstracts

 Speaker/Facilitator: Andrew Bertagnolli, PhD, Senior Manager for Behavioral Health, Kaiser Permanente Care Management Institute, Oakland, CA

-Panel: Kent A. Corso, PsyD, BCBA-D, President, NCR Behavioral Health, LLC, Springfield, VA
+Panel: Kent A. Corso, PsyD, BCBA-D, President, NCR Behavioral Health, LLC, Fairfax, VA

 Summary: Mental health integration offers promising results for improving the quality and cost of effective treatment for chronic disease.
 Likewise, increased access to appropriate high-quality prevention, intervention, treatment, recovery, and wellness services and supports has been shown to have a positive impact on improving the overall health concerns of those living with serious mental illness or a substance use disorder.
 This session will explore the implementation of integrative healthcare.
 Discussion will focus on various integration models, including the successful and innovative practices from 3 large integrated healthcare delivery systems – Kaiser Permanente, Intermountain Healthcare, and the Department of Defense.
 Lessons learned, along with challenges in integrative care going forward will also be discussed.